Quick Answer: To decide which type of 4WD tyre will best suit you, consider how much time you spend on and off-road:

 Summary:

-Four-wheel drives are indeed excellent vehicle—but only when they’ve got the right wheels on them.
-Make sure you pick the right wheels for your ride to suit your needs and budget in order to get the most out of your 4WD.
+Four-wheel drives are indeed excellent vehicle—but only when they’ve got a suitable quality tyre on them.
+Make sure you pick the right 4WD tyres and tyre tread pattern for your ride to suit your needs and budget in order to get the most out of your 4WD.

 Written By